FLEXIBLE U.S. History DBQs Use Primary Sources to Draw Student Connections to the Here and Now—DOWNLOAD TODAY!

 - Instructions and tips to improve student scores

-- Ready-to-go reproducible documents with questions and an answer key
+- Ready-to-go reproducible primary source documents and analysis questions

 - Essay question prompts with sample positions and a scoring rubric